 Gokarna town has plenty of hotels but they are characterless places.
 Instead, opt for a homestay such as Hari Priya Residency.

-Better still, find yourself a hut on the beach.
-Decent ones are longer super cheap though, as many establishments have upgraded to concrete structures with attached bathrooms.
-Prices skyrocket from December to February, when demand is high, although it's much less costly than Goa!
+Alternatively, find yourself a hut on the beach.
+Decent ones are no longer super cheap, as many places have upgraded to concrete structures with attached bathrooms.
+Prices skyrocket from December to February, when demand is high, Yet, it's much less costly than Goa!
 Om and Kudle beaches both have some permanent accommodations.
 If you want to book in advance, try pocket-friendly Paradise Holiday Cottages or Kudle Ocean Front Resort on Kudle Beach.
 Namaste Sanjeevini sprawls just above Kudle beach.

 Nirvana Guest House is the best place to stay on Om beach.
 Namaste Cafe and nearby Shantidham Cafe also offer cottages that are popular.
 Beach accommodation can be difficult to come by in the peak months of December and January though.
 Many people are just happy with a hammock!
 If that idea doesn't appeal to you, make sure you turn up before noon to grab a room as people are checking out.

-There are a few luxury resorts on the hillside, such as Om Beach Resort, SwaSwara, and Kudle Beach View Resort & Spa to cater for those who prefer their comforts.
-Om Beach Resort has a traditional Ayurvedic center, while Swaswara focuses on yoga and meditation.
+There are a few luxury resorts on the hillside, such as Om Beach Resort, SwaSwara, Kudle Beach View Resort & Spa, and Kahani Paradise villa for those who prefer their comforts.
+Om Beach Resort has a traditional Ayurvedic center, while SwaSwara focuses on yoga and meditation.

 For something different, check out Namaste Yoga Farm in the hills above Kudle beach.
 You can stay in a tree house there!

 Alternatively, backpackers will be pleased to know that a few hostels have opened up at Gokarna.
 Zostel hostel was the first one there, in early 2016.
-It sits on a hilltop halfway between Gokarna town and Kudle Beach, and the beach view is rather spectacular.
+It sits on a hilltop halfway between Gokarna town and Kudle beach, and the beach view is rather spectacular.
 It's an arty place with dorms, private wooden cottages, a common room, and a yummy restaurant.
 HosteLaVie occupies an enticing spot behind Kudle beach, while Trippr hostel is bang on a private beach.